fluiderson/kalatori/CONTRIBUTING.md

+## Preparing development environment

+It's possible to mimic to spawn chopsticks instances in parallel for development purposes.
+Chopsticks Dockerfile exposes 4 ports (8000, 8500, 9000, 9500), so you can spawn 4 instances of chopsticks and each one of them will look at different RPC.
+Note that the RPCs are not real, so the changes made on one chopsticks instance will not affect the others.

+1. `cd chopsticks`
+2. `docker compose up`, in case you want to just 2 instances edit the docker-compose.yml file
+3. start the app with `KALATORI_CONFIG` environment variable pointing to `configs/chopsticks.toml`

 ## Version Bumping and Release Process

 When you make changes that require a new version of the project, follow these steps to bump the version: